mosaicdao/mosaic-proof/README.md

 Mosaic is a parallelization schema for decentralized applications.
 It composes heterogeneous blockchain systems into one another.
 Decentralized applications can use Mosaic to compute over a composed network of multiple blockchain systems in parallel.
-More details are of mosaic is [here](https://github.com/OpenST/mosaic-contracts/blob/develop/README.md)
+More details on Mosaic [here](https://github.com/OpenST/mosaic-contracts/blob/develop/README.md)

 The protocol defines a set of actions that together perform atomic token transfers across two blockchains using gateway contracts.
 This is done using a 2-phase message passing architecture between the chains.
-This is done with proving Merkle patricia proofs of messages generated from one chain to another chain.
+This is done with proving Merkle Patricia proofs of messages generated from one chain to another chain.

-**Mosaic proof** is a tool for generating merkle patricia proof of message that is used by the protocol for message transfers.
+**Mosaic proof** is a tool for generating Merkle Patricia proof of a message that is used by the protocol for message transfers.

  ###Usage
 install `@openst/mosaic-proof` package.